 Workflow automation increases efficiency in two main ways:

 - It moves items through the workflow automatically

 On the one hand, that means your team spends less time on menial admin and more time on their jobs.

 On the other, it means that fewer jobs and deadlines are missed thanks to automated notifications and reminders.

-When it comes to workflow software functionality, think about which features are going to speed up workflows, boost accountability, increase efficiency, and enhance collaboration.
+When it comes to workflow software functionality, think about which features are going to boost accountability, increase efficiency, and enhance collaboration.

 Key functionalities to look for include:

-You need a tool that’s simple for everyone to use, otherwise, no one’s going to use it (and you’ll be spending hard-earned money on something that gathers dust in the corner).
+You need a tool that’s user-friendly, otherwise no one’s going to use it (and you’ll be spending hard-earned money on something that gathers dust in the corner).